 From diagnosis to treatment to recovery, handling a pediatric illness is a difficult journey.
 Cleveland Clinic Children’s multidisciplinary hematology and oncology program is designed to streamline care and improve patient outcomes.
 Our team of highly trained specialists provide a range of services including clinical trials and internationally-recognized research efforts that ensure patients have access to the latest advances in treatment, as well as multiple support programs that help patients and their families navigate the challenges associated with a childhood cancer or hematologic disease diagnosis.

-The AYA Cancer Program cares for patients through the age of 25.
+The AYA Cancer Program cares for patients ages 15-39.